MLIR

 Dialect Defined Encoding

-In addition to the assembly format fallback, dialects may also provide a custom encoding for their attributes and types.
+As an alternative to the assembly format fallback, dialects may also provide a custom encoding for their attributes and types.
 Custom encodings are very beneficial in that they are significantly smaller and faster to read and write.

 Dialects can opt-in to providing custom encodings by implementing the BytecodeDialectInterface.
 This interface provides hooks, namely readAttribute/readType and writeAttribute/writeType, that will be used by the bytecode reader and writer.
 These hooks are provided a reader and writer implementation that can be used to encode various constructs in the underlying bytecode format.
 A unique feature of this interface is that dialects may choose to only encode a subset of their attributes and types in a custom bytecode format, which can simplify adding new or experimental components that aren’t fully baked.